Welcome to the Swedish part of the ESCP website! This page provides information on colorectal surgical practice and research in Sweden.

 SELSA (Selective defunctioning stoma approach in low anterior resection for rectal cancer)

-This multicentre Nordic trial is an observational study with a nested randomised trial where low risk patients are randomised to no defunctioning stoma (experimental arm) or defunctioning stoma (standard arm).
+This multicentre Nordic trial is an observational study with a nested randomised controlled trial where patients with a low risk of anastomotic leak are randomised to no defunctioning stoma (experimental arm) or defunctioning stoma (standard arm).
 The study also includes a translational substudy.
 This study won the ESCP New Trials Prize in Vilnius 2023 and is ESCP-badged.